spidasoftware/schema/v1/spidamin/README.md

 ### Sessions

 When a call is made to SPIDAMin and the API Token is successfully authenticated a session is created.
 A new session is created for each different application, a call to AssetMaster and a call to Project Manager will create two sessions.
-Each session will have to be expired in separate calls, there is two ways to expire a session.
+Each session will have to be expired in separate calls, there are two ways to expire a session.
 Here is an example of expiring an AssetMaster session by calling logout:

     curl -g 'https://test.spidasoftware.com/assetmaster/j_spring_security_logout'